wombleton/gitlaw-nz/acts/R/Receiverships Act 1993.md

     *   (b) knowingly or wilfully authorises or permits a contravention of subsection (1) or subsection (2)---

-    commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    commits an offence and is liable on conviction to a fine not exceeding $5,000\.

     Compare: 1955 No 63 s 346(2); 1980 No 43 s 40(1)

+    Section 10(4): amended, on 1 July 2013, by [section 413][86] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 11 Vacancy in office of receiver